bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/uriel.md

 ![Uriel's Avatar](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/characters/uriel/2uriel.png)

-Uriel is user 0002 in the Multidimensional Navigator 8.
+Uriel is user 009 in the current version of the [Multidimensional Navigator 8](../webpage).
 He is related to the Fourth Insight: [Vision](../lore/insight4-vision), alongside Omen [The Babylon](babylon) and band member [Vegan](vegan).

 The symbol for 'Vision' is visible on his skirt in the [tour poster](#gallery).